canonical/bundle-kubeflow/tests/airgapped/README.md

 # Testing Airgapped Installation
-> :warning: **Those scripts require at least 500Gb**: Since they download all images of Kubeflow, both in host and inside the LXC container
+> :warning: **Those scripts require at least 500 GB**: Since they download all images of Kubeflow, both in host and inside the LXC container
 >
 > :warning: **Those scripts require Python 3.10**

 For running the tests we expect an environment that can:
 1. Spin up LXC containers
-2. Have Docker, to pull images
+2. Have Docker to pull images

-We need docker to pull all the images necessary and push them to the airgapped lxc container.
+We need Docker to pull all the images necessary and push them to the airgapped LXC container.

 ## Setup the environment

-We've prepared some scripts for setting up the environment
+This repository contains a script for setting up the environment:
 ```bash
 ./tests/airgapped/setup/setup.sh
 ```